carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ![blank qmd code chunk](../../fig/08-blank-code-chunk.png)

-Other than backticks ``` for code chunks that surround the code top and bottom, the only **required** piece is the specified language (r) placed between the curly brackets.
-This indicates that the language to read the code is R.
+Can you tell the subtle differences between the visual and source mode in RStudio?
+That's right - the backticks ```.
+As seen in this image, the only **required** syntax for a code chunk are the backticks preceding and ending (seen only in source mode) and the specified language (in our case 'r') placed between the curly brackets.

 > ## Fun fact: Other Programming Languages
 > Although we will (mostly) be using R in this workshop, it’s possible to use other programming or markup languages.
 For example, we have seen that we can use LaTeX code for equations.
 You can also use Python and a handful of other languages, so if R is not your preferred programming but you like working in the RStudio environment, don’t despair!
 Other options for languages include: sql, julia, bash, and c, etc. It should be noted, however, that some languages (like Python) will require installing and loading additional packages.